luk6xff/MeteoStation/README.md

 # MeteoStation
-Simple Meteo Station for my Father : )
+Simple Meteo Statio - Project has been cancelled